macdavid313/ag-transe-cli/README.md

 > AGRAPH_HOST="192.168.0.100" AGRAPH_USER="user" AGRAPH_PASSWORD="password" ./ag-transe-cli import ...
 ```

-Users can also write these variables to a text file and use it by `-ag-env` argument:
+Users can also write these variables to a text file and provide it by `-ag-env` argument:

 ```bash
 > cat ag.env